96 results found

 Garcia-Trevino E, Alarcon-Aquino V, Barria J, 2018, The Radial Wavelet Frame Density Estimator

 R code for all the proposed algorithms: The Radial Wavelet Frame Density Estimator

-Garcia-Trevino E, Hameed MZ, Barria JA, 2018, Data stream evolution diagnosis using recursive wavelet densityestimators, ACM Transactions on Knowledge Discovery From Data, Vol: 12, ISSN: 1556-472X
+Garcia-Trevino E, Hameed MZ, Barria JA, 2018, Data stream evolution diagnosis using recursive wavelet densityestimators, ACM Transactions on Knowledge Discovery from Data, Vol: 12, Pages: 1-28, ISSN: 1556-4681

 Milojevic M, Barria J, 2017, Early warnings dissemination for urban micro-scale monitoring using vehicular sensor network, 5th International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS 2017), Publisher: IEEE, Pages: 244-249